wp-plugins/mailkitchen-official-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-"MailKitchen for Wordpress" plugin allows you to create a Newsletter sign-up form and add new subscribers to your Mailing List on your MailKitchen account.
+"MailKitchen for Wordpress" plugin allows you to create a Newsletter sign-up form and add new subscribers to your MailKitchen account.

 == Description ==